Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 • Am I just going through the motions in my relationship?

-ROCD can be debilitating and interfere greatly with one’s ability to feel comfortable in their life, but like all forms of OCD, it is treatable.
+ROCD can be debilitating and interfere greatly with your ability to feel comfortable in your life, but like all forms of OCD, it is treatable.
 By doing exposure and response prevention (ERP) therapy with a trained ERP therapist, you can find relief from the cycle of OCD.
-ERP is the gold standard of treatment for OCD and is backed by decades of clinical research.
-Most individuals who do ERP with a trained OCD therapist experience a decrease in OCD symptoms, reduced anxiety and distress, and increased confidence in their ability to face their fears.

-• Image what it would feel like to lose all attraction for your partner and writing a story about the worst-case scenario
+• Imagine what it would feel like to lose all attraction for your partner and write a story about the worst-case scenario

 • Kiss your partner even if the thought of someone you find more attractive pops into your head